How to Use the Sentence Starter Speaking Pages

 Duration: 10-15 minutes

-Now that students have had a fair amount of practice with the sentences, you can set out the number of questions and answers a student needs to say in order to get a bronze, silver or gold medal.
+Now that students have had a fair amount of practice with the sentences during the group practice, you can set a goal a student needs to meet in order to attain a bronze, silver or gold medal.

 (The #s next to the medals on the speaking page are there for reference.
 Feel free to adjust for your own context.)